The Inspection Process

-Fourth Inspection - Roof On & Scaffold erected
+Third Inspection - Roof On & Scaffold erected

 Depending on the build, a visit may be required shortly after the superstructure is started around the “first lift” and again at “wall plate” level by the auditing surveyor.
 A clean and clear cavity should be free from mortar droppings with correctly positioned insulation together with appropriately fitted cavity trays, these are vital in preventing the horizontal ingress of moisture.
 It will therefore be necessary to inspect the cavities at these stages to establish their condition and the timing for this visit should be agreed with the Approved Inspector.